 FREQUENCY: Very rare

-Aside from key components such as the wiring and pauldrons, the Trapper is made of a biological material that only appear to be synthetic.
+Aside from key components such as the wiring and pauldrons, the Trapper is made of a biological material that only appears to be synthetic.
 It appears to be a seamless melding between science and flesh, aided and sculpted by an Old One.

 Habitat: Darkened Ley Line, though have been found throughout the Leylands.

 Combat Skills: Rusted Trappers all have the same extending limbs, allowing for attacking from multiple angles at a distance.
-They are also surprisingly flexible, fitting into spaces that would ordinarily unreachable.
+They are also surprisingly flexible, fitting into spaces that would ordinarily be unreachable.
 While intelligent enough to set ambushes and traps for the unwary, Trappers do not use any additional weaponry.
 They have a strong resistance to magic, but are weak against flames and divine-based magic.

 Level: In an open fight, mid-tier Adventurers should win a fight with a Rusted Trapper.